I recently restored a gorgeous Luxman M-4000A power amplifier and this stunning matching Luxman C-5000A preamplifier.

 The C-5000A is built in a way that most modern gear is not.
 The preamp is completely modular, with a chassis, in which the various modules reside, as plug-in cards.
 This approach is more akin to that found in test and measurement gear and is only rarely found in consumer audio equipment.

 Accuphase is one other such manufacturer which has always used this form of modular construction.
-This form of construction makes servicing and repairs both easy and hard – easy because the boards just unplug from the backplane inside the chassis; bad because you really need extender cards to allow you to make measurements and adjustments.
+This form of construction makes servicing and repairs both easy and hard – easy because the boards just unplug from the backplane inside the chassis; and bad because you need extender cards to allow you to make measurements and adjustments.

 Restoration

-This particular C-5000A was much like the M-4000A in that it was dirty, had poor-quality replacement capacitors in places and really needed some TLC.
+This particular C-5000A was much like the M-4000A in that it was dirty, had poor-quality replacement capacitors in places and needed some TLC.
 The following images document my service and restoration of this lovely old piece of equipment.
 You can of course find more about the C-5000A at The Vintage Knob.

 Cleaning